ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * **Handle:** The game object for the handle.
  * **Content:** The parent game object for the drawer content elements.
  * **Hide Content:** Makes the content invisible while the drawer is closed.
- * **Snapping:** Keeps the drawer closed with a slight force.
-This way the drawer will not gradually open due to some minor physics effect.
+ * **Min Snap Close:** If the extension of the drawer is below this percentage then the drawer will snap shut.
+ * **Max Extend:** The maximum percentage of the drawer's total length that the drawer will open to.

 ### Example